amandahinton/agentic-adventures-pokapi-mcp/README.md

 Requires Node 18+ (uses global `fetch`).
 No API key needed.

+## Write to Claude Code config file
-To add the mcp run something like this with your path
+VS Code's own mcp.json is separate and ```claude mcp add ...``` does not touch it.
+To add the mcp run something like this with your path:
 ```
 claude mcp add pokeapi -- node <PATH TO index.js>
 ```
+It will add an object like the one in the previous section to ~/.claude.json The default is local scoped, nested under the current project's entry.
+Adding to context only for you, only for this project.
-Add -s user (or -s project) before -- to change scope from the default local.
+Change the location with -s: ```-s user``` or ```-s project``` before -- to change scope from the default local